Universal Modular Properties of Generalized Gibbs Ensembles and Chiral Deformations: Overview of the Conjecture

 \subsection{Torus Correlators}

 We begin with a vertex operator $V(A,z)$ on the plane associated to a state $A$, with conformal dimension $h_A$, and which has the mode expansion \be V(A,z) = \sum_{n\in \mathbb{Z}} A_n\, z^{-n-h_A}~. \ee Here $z$ is a coordinate on the plane.
-The field on the cylinder is related to the field on the plane by the conformal map $u\rightarrow z= e^{2\pi i u}$, which is implemented on the quasiprimary operator by the unitary map ${\cal U}$: \be {\cal U} V(A ,u) {\cal U}^{-1} = (2\pi i)^{h_A} V(e^{2\pi i u L_0} \tilde A, e^{2\pi i u}) ~. \ee It is useful to keep in mind that, for a general quasiprimary, $A$ and $\tilde A$ are distinct.
+The field on the cylinder is related to the field on the plane by the conformal map $u\rightarrow z= e^{2\pi i u}$, which is implemented by the unitary map ${\cal U}$: \be {\cal U} V(A ,u) {\cal U}^{-1} = (2\pi i)^{h_A} V(e^{2\pi i u L_0} \tilde A, e^{2\pi i u}) ~. \ee It is useful to keep in mind that, in the general case, $A$ and $\tilde A$ are distinct.
 A constructive way to derive $\tilde A$ can be found in \cite{Gaberdiel:1994fs}.
 The torus amplitudes we shall be concerned with have the property that they are single valued under $u\rightarrow u +1$ and $u\rightarrow u+\tau$, where $\tau$ is the complex structure modulus of the torus.
 Given a representation S of the chiral algebra, one defines the torus amplitudes to be: \be

 \ee where we have defined \be q=e^{2\pi i \tau}~,\quad \text{and}\quad z_i = e^{2\pi i u_i}~. \ee Here, $L_0-\frac{c}{24}$ is the zero mode of the stress tensor on the cylinder.
 The operators that appear within the trace are rewritten in terms of the vertex operators on the plane.